basarat/typescript-book/docs/types/never.md

 let bar: never = (() => { throw new Error('Throw my hands in the air like I just dont care') })();
 ```

 Great.
-Now lets just jump into its key use case :)
+Now let's just jump into its key use case :)

 # Use case: Exhaustive Checks